csu-hmc/hmc.csuohio.edu/README.rst

 Use my gmail account for now for the mail smtp in Plone.
 Google now blocks attempts to login and I got supciisou login warnings from goolge.
-Couldn't fingure this out until I did this:
+Couldn't figure this out until I did this:

 http://angelsurfer.blogspot.com/2013/04/gmail-smtp-setup-to-moodle.html